Quasi-Monte Carlo with Domain Transformation for Efficient Fourier Pricing of Multi-Asset Options: Efficient Domain Transformation for RQMC in Fourier Pricing

 \subsubsection{Boundary growth conditions}

-To summarize, we provide in Tables~\ref{tab:univariate_dom_tranf} and \ref{tab:multivariate_dom_tranf} the boundary growth conditions for the three pricing models, namely the GBM, the VG, and the GH models.
-The appplied methodology extends to any model with the same rate of decay.
+To summarize, we provide in Tables~\ref{tab:univariate_dom_tranf} and~\ref{tab:multivariate_dom_tranf} the boundary growth conditions for the three pricing models, namely the GBM, VG, and GH models. {The derivations in Sections~\ref{sec:gbm_dom_transf}, \ref{sec:vg_dom_transf}, and~\ref{sec:nig_dom_transf} are carried out for these concrete representative models.
+However, the methodology is not restricted to these examples.
+It applies to models whose extended characteristic functions have the same asymptotic decay class.
+Table~\ref{tab:identification} makes this connection explicit by identifying the decay class, the general form, the associated transformation density, and the corresponding boundary growth condition.
+Thus, GBM, GH/NIG, and VG are used as representative examples of the Gaussian, root-exponential, and polynomial decay classes, respectively.}

 \FloatBarrier